 description: >-

-Design batch and streaming data pipelines with contracts, lineage,
+Analyzes and designs batch and streaming data pipelines with contracts,

-reliability, and cost controls.
-Use for ingestion and transformation systems.
+lineage, reliability, and cost controls.
+Use for ingestion and

 argument-hint: "<mode> [pipeline]"